-Facebook has over 2.20 billion active users, which makes it the largest social media network in the world.
+Facebook has over 2.20 billion active users, making it the largest social media network globally.
 A little over a decade back, Facebook was not much known.
 Today, it has billions of active users logging in multiple times on Facebook.
 Do you know any other success story as huge as Facebook?
 Moreover, with this momentum, can the active users go from billions to millions or thousands?
-Only the Facebook marketing can prove you the best way to gain great traffic.
+Only Facebook marketing can prove to you the best way to gain great traffic.

 Think about it.
 Every single person you know is on Facebook, whether they understand the whole concept of it or not.
-People from every age group (13+ of course) is on this platform.
+People from every age group (13+ of course) are on this platform.
 Hence, it is only natural that marketers cannot ignore this social platform.
-Whatever be your target audience, you can bet they are on Facebook on a daily basis.
-The question is: How can you target these users with your marketing?
+Whatever be your target audience, you can bet they are on Facebook daily.
+The question is: How can you target these users by amalgamating your marketing efforts with Facebook marketing?

 Marketing on Facebook: How do you do it?

-Brands are using Facebook to create a brand identity and also a brand awareness among its target users.
+Brands are using Facebook marketing to create a brand identity and brand awareness among their target users.
 Facebook offers three specific tools to marketers: Pages, ads, and groups.

 Almost all businesses, including many offline businesses, have a Facebook page.
 It is similar to a Facebook profile but is meant for businesses and public figures.
 Users can simply “Like” a page to receive regular updates about that page in their newsfeed.
-Infact, users can also “mark” a specific page to see its update immediately when they open their Facebook profile.
+Infact, users can also “mark” a specific page to immediately see all of its updates when they open their Facebook profile.

 Facebook pages are free and can be set up easily.
 The challenge, however, is to maintain a strong foothold and have a consistent fan base.

-While ads have great targeting parameters, it can get costly at one point of time (especially if you are running your marketing on a tight budget).
+While ads have great targeting parameters, they can get costly at one point in time (especially if you are running your marketing on a tight budget).

 These groups are much similar to the online discussion forums.
 You can create groups related to your domain or your product offerings.
-These groups can drive high engagement, but at the end of the day, Facebook groups consume a lot of time.
+These groups can drive high engagement, but Facebook groups consume a lot of time at the end of the day.

-Whatever group you target, I can assure you that you will always have enough users to target on Facebook.
+Whatever group you target, I can assure you that you will always have enough users to target on Facebook for Facebook marketing efforts.
 Facebook is not just a powerhouse for marketers; it is immensely flexible – no matter what kind of business you run, Facebook marketing will work for you.

 Six Tried-and-Tested Facebook Marketing Hacks